 If you have purchased a house, you were offered mortgage life insurance, which is also known as mortgage protection insurance.
 The basic idea behind mortgage life insurance is that it will pay off your mortgage when you die.
 While that sounds like a good idea, mortgage life insurance is usually not the best life insurance option for most people.
-Shop around and you will probably find that term life insurance is the best form of life insurance for many situations.
+Shop around and you will probably find term-life insurance is the best form of life insurance for many situations.

 Your mortgage broker will give you many reasons why you should buy mortgage protection insurance, but let’s be clear on one thing – regardless of what anyone else tells you, mortgage life insurance is there for the benefit of the lender, not you.
 In fact, if you want to decline mortgage life insurance you will probably have to sign multiple waivers and listen to the reasons why you should opt for purchasing mortgage life insurance.
 This is designed to get you to change your mind.